Luohuayu/BadEye/README.md

 <img src="https://imgur.com/5MjFoHg.png"/>

 As you can see you can open any handle with any access and then pass it along to bedaisy and it will read/write for you...

+# lsass.exe/csrss.exe

+This section will go into detail about what exactly is going on here. csrss.exe/lsass.exe have handles to all processes